 Higher Education is a service industry, with characteristics which include a focus on people, involving largely intangible actions; a lengthy and formal relationship of continuous delivery with the customer; a high level of customization and judgment; relatively narrow fluctuations of demand relative to supply; and single or multiple sites of service delivery methods (Hemsley-Brown and Oplatka, 2006; Mazzarol and Soutar, 1999).
 Lowrie (2007) explains that HEI branding must pay attention to the intangibility and inseparability aspects of educational services.
 As a service brand HEI brands require greater emphasis on internal marketing, in part since all employees become consumer touch-points and service brands play a role in reducing the risk of intangibility (Berry, 2000; de Chernatony and Segal-Horn, 2003).
-Brands are essential to consumers social status (Hamann, et al., 2007), and indeed one aspect of a Higher Education degree is the bestowing of a certain level of social status.
+While consumers appear to some extent to value HEI brands less, brands seem to be essential to their social status (Hamann, et al., 2007), and indeed one aspect of a Higher Education degree is the bestowing of a certain level of social status.

+Within the HEI service industry, Ivy (2001) recommends developing a situation analysis to establish position and enact effective strategies to present the HEI image and develop its position in the public mind.
 Students perceive the image of their HEI in relation to other HEIs (Ivy, 2001) and vast sums are spent by HEIs in the U.S. to increase their ranking in the annual US News and World Report to enhance their image and positioning (Bunzel, 2007; Parameswaran and Glowacka, 1995; Wernick, 2006).

-Branding within HEI is not easy due to complex factors such as: diverse stakeholders, internal structures, resistance to change, wide range of majors and programs, sub-branding by schools, majors, facilities, gaps between what students use to make choices and what institutions say in publications, institutional leadership support, and formal communication mechanisms.
+The development of a clear brand principle may not be easy because of the complexity of HEI brands due to numerous factors: diverse stakeholders; internal structures; institutional resistance to change; the wide range of majors and programs; sub-branding by schools/majors/facilities; information gap between choice factors identified by students and HEI publications; and the need for support by institutional leadership and formal communication mechanisms (Birnbaum, 1983; Chapelo, 2007; Edmiston, 2008; Hankinson, 2001; Hemsley-Brown and Oplatka, 2006).
 Additionally, the higher education industry lacks theoretical models of higher education marketing (Hemsley-Brown & Oplatka, 2006).
 Specifically then, the question is whether HEIs are providing what their customers want and need and are they positioning and marketing themselves to this end.
 If so, their brand is enhanced - if not, brand management is required to achieve those goals (Chapelo, 2007; Edmiston, 2008; Hemsley-Brown and Goonawarda, 2007; Lowrie, 2007; Williams, 2012).